waynezhang78/OracleHandson-Wayne/examplelab2/examplelab2.rst

 After that , you can create a Oracle ASM disks by following procedure.
 Partition the VMDK first – just like the screen capture.
 Using fdisk commend to finish.
 Follow screen capture – Issue fdisk command on the disk which you need partition them.
-Create a primary partition, sometimes you forget this , and you always get an error when create ASM disks.  ( If you have Oracle partner onsite , you can ask them for help, otherwise follow my procedure )
+Create a primary partition, sometimes you forget this , and you always get an error when create ASM disks.

 .. figure:: images/Lab211.png